 Research Assistantship

-Students interested in assisting faculty or graduate students with their research projects can provide their information to the department through this form and faculty members who are in need of assistance have access to submissions and will reach out to students individually with opportunities.
+Students interested in assisting faculty or graduate students with their research projects can provide their information to the department through this form, and faculty members who are in need of assistance have access to submissions and will reach out to students individually with opportunities.

-We also encourage students to reach out to department faculty whose fields of research line up with the student’s and inquire whether the faculty member needs any assistance with their research.
+Students may reach out to department faculty whose fields of research line up with the student’s and inquire whether the faculty member needs any assistance with their research.
 We have our faculty broken down by fields of expertise on our website.

 If you have a research assistantship and would like to receive up to 3 credits of experiential credit, submit your proposal for POLSCI 383: Political Science Research Opportunity to the department’s Director of Undergraduate Studies by filling out this form.